maeda6uiui/Mechtatel/Misc/release-creator/README.md

     -f Data README.md
 ```

-The above command doesn't package the JAR of the target project.
+The above command doesn't run `mvn package` in the target project.
-It only fetches the JAR that already exists in the target project.
+You have to create an uber JAR before executing release-creator.